 (d) the name or other reference identifying the EDNO Distribution System;

+(e) the number of MPANs covered by the invoice;

-(e) a list of the MPANs covered by the invoice;
+(f) a list of the MPANs covered by the invoice;

-(f) the month(s) of consumption covered by the invoice;
+(g) the month and year of the consumption/production covered by the invoice;

-(g) the Line Loss Factor Class Id (as defined in the MRA) for each MPAN covered by the invoice (being, for each MPAN, the “LLFC Id”);
+(h) the Line Loss Factor Class Id (as defined in the MRA) for the MPANs covered by the invoice (being the “LLFC Id”);

-(h) the fixed charge units (in days) for each MPAN covered by the invoice;
+(i) the fixed charge units (in days) covered by the invoice;

-(i) the DNO Party’s unit rate 1 (red) units (in kWh) for each MPAN covered by the invoice;

-(j) the DNO Party’s unit rate 2 (amber) units (in kWh) for each MPAN covered by the invoice;
+(j) the DNO Party’s super red, red or black units (in kWh) covered by the invoice;

-(k) the DNO Party’s unit rate 1 (black) units (in kWh) for each MPAN covered by the invoice;
+(k) the DNO Party’s amber or yellow units (in kWh) covered by the invoice;

-(l) the DNO Party’s unit rate 2 (yellow) units (in kWh) for each MPAN covered by the invoice;
+(l) the DNO Party’s green units (in kWh) covered by the invoice;

-(m) the DNO Party’s unit rate 3 (green) units (in kWh) for each MPAN covered by the invoice;

-(n) the chargeable agreed capacity (in kVA) for each MPAN covered by the invoice;
+(m) the chargeable agreed capacity (in kVA) covered by the invoice;

-(o) the chargeable excess capacity (in kVA) for each MPAN covered by the invoice; and
+(n) the chargeable excess capacity (in kVA) covered by the invoice; and

-(p) the chargeable reactive power units (in kVArh) for each MPAN covered by the invoice.
+(o) the chargeable reactive power units (in kVArh) covered by the invoice.

-3.4 The report referred to in Paragraph 3.3 shall be provided in Excel 2003 format with each data item in a separate column.
+3.4 The report referred to in Paragraph 3.3 shall be provided in Excel 2003 format using the template within Appendix A to this Schedule 19, with each data item in a separate column all within the same tab.
+Where any data item was not present or had a value of zero in the invoice raised, the report shall show zero for that data item.
 Where there are no half-hourly-settled Connectees, the EDNO shall submit a nil return.

 Add a new paragraph 4.2 to Schedule 19 as follows:

+4.2 Where there are no half-hourly-settled Connectees, the EDNO shall submit a nil return.

 Add an Appendix A to the end of Schedule 19 as follows: